VernierST/godirect-examples/javascript/godirect-js-faqs.md

 - [Visual Studio Code](https://code.visualstudio.com/Download)

 ## How do I import the GDX library?
- The easiest way to import a library is through a Content Delivery Network (CDN).
-This allows you to import libraries with a single line.
 To create programs with Go Direct compatibility put this in the header of your html file:

  ``` html
  <script src="https://unpkg.com/@vernier/godirect/dist/godirect.min.umd.js"></script>
  ```

+ Content Delivery Network (CDN) is the easiest way to import a library with a single line.

  ## How can I use the GDX library?
  ### Creating a Device